Ground Turkey Bowls with juicy turkey, crisp veggies, steamy rice, and the easiest spicy mayo that takes it over the top.

 Ground Turkey Bowls: Ingredients

-- Mushrooms: The diced mushrooms add a nice texture and umami flavor.
-Really, any mushrooms will work fine, and we typically use baby bellas or crimini.
+- Mushrooms: Any mushrooms will work fine, I typically use baby bellas or crimini.

-- Green onions: Separate the greens from whites — whites get sautéed with the mushrooms and greens add a finishing garnish.
+- Green onions: Whites get sautéed with the mushrooms and greens add a finishing garnish.

 - Red pepper: Any sweet bell pepper will work, even a green pepper will do!